Rapsittie Street Kids: Believe in Santa: Plot

 Ricky Rodgers is a poor preteen boy who lives on Rapsittie Street with his great-grandmother Fran.
-When his class' Christmas gift exchange is coming up, Ricky wishes to give his teddy bear gifted to him from his late mother to his classmate, Nicole, an affluent and self-centered girl who believes that anything she deems as "cheap" is not worth her time.
-When Ricky gives her the bear after school, she angrily rejects it and throws it in the trash, causing Ricky to run away upset.
+When his class's Christmas gift exchange is coming up, Ricky wishes to give his teddy bear, a gift from his late mother, to his classmate, Nicole, an affluent, self-centered girl who believes that anything she deems "cheap" is not worth her time.
+When Ricky gives her the bear after school, she angrily rejects it and throws it away, causing Ricky to run away upset.

-After writing a letter to Santa and being teased by Nicole for doing so, Ricky heads to mail off the letters only to drop one of them, resulting in the wind blowing it to Nicole's house.
-Nicole reads and learns that alongside a video game console, Ricky asked for Santa to bring toys to all the kids in his class, including Nicole, and explains the sentimental value of his teddy bear.
-Remorseful, Nicole, alongside her best friend Lenee and Ricky's friend Smithy, attempt to find the bear to no avail.
-After looking through the basement of the local garbageman, Smithy suggests that the bear may be in the local dump.
-Upon arrival, the trio are ambushed by guard dogs and class bullies Todd, Tug, and Zeke.
-Smithy is able to attract the attention of the dogs by throwing his sandwich at Todd, resulting in the dogs attacking the bullies as they run away.
-Smithy finds the bear on top of a car and Nicole returns it to Ricky, who explains that it was a gift for her and that friendship, like the bear, means a lot to him.
+After writing a letter to Santa and being teased by Nicole for doing so, Ricky heads to mail off the letters, only to drop one of them, resulting in the wind blowing it to Nicole's house.
+Nicole reads and learns that, alongside a video game console, Ricky asked Santa to bring toys to all the kids in his class, including Nicole, and that his teddy bear holds sentimental value.
+Remorseful, Nicole, alongside her best friend Lenee and Ricky's friend Smithy, attempts to find the bear to no avail.
+After looking through the local garbage man's basement, Smithy suggests the bear may be in the local dump.
+Upon arrival, the trio is ambushed by guard dogs and class bullies Todd, Tug, and Zeke.
+Smithy attracts the dogs' attention by throwing his sandwich at Todd, prompting them to attack the bullies as the bullies run away.
+Smithy finds the bear on top of a car, and Nicole returns it to Ricky, who explains that it was a gift for her and that friendship, like the bear, means a lot to him.

-In a subplot, after being made fun of by Nicole for still believing in Santa, Lenee begins to question her belief in Santa Claus, causing her to be depressed.
-Her father is able to restore her spirits, resulting in not only Lenee being able to continue believing in Santa, but also allowing Nicole to believe in Santa too, after Fran confesses that she never stopped believing in Santa, much to the pleasure of Nicole’s parents.
+In a subplot, after Nicole makes fun of Lenee for still believing in Santa, Lenee begins to question her belief in Santa Claus, which leaves her depressed.
+Her father restores her spirits, allowing not only Lenee to continue believing in Santa but also Nicole to believe in Santa, after Fran confesses that she never stopped believing in Santa, much to the pleasure of Nicole's parents.
 Nicole and Lenee's family, Ricky and Fran, and Smithy all spend Christmas at Lenee's house.
 Smithy and the others notice Santa with his sleigh and reindeer flying outside the house, and they all proclaim their belief in Santa.